axocomm/rupervisor/README.md

     - Ability to pass blocks as handlers
     - Renaming `Scenario` to something more appropriate?
 - Actual error handling
-- Updates to internal structure (e.g. generating a digraph of actions connected by outcomes?)
 - Ability to dump evaluated `Ruperfile` to some easily-readable format
 - Ability to define scenarios elsewhere and include them (even if it's just a friendlier DSL method for `require_relative`)